On the representation types of finite EI categories: Introduction

-In the case that the automorphism groups of all objects have orders invertible in $k$, we can construct the ordinary quiver $\tilde{Q}$ (which is an acyclic finite quiver) of $k\mathcal{C}$ using the algorithm described in \cite{Li1}.
-Therefore, the category algebra $k\mathcal{C}$ is isomorphic to a quotient algebra of the hereditary algebra $k\tilde{Q}$.
-In particular, when $\mathcal{C}$ is a \textit{free EI category} (defined in the next section), $k\mathcal{C} \cong k\tilde{Q}$ and its representation type can be determined by Gabriel's theorem.
+Let $\mathcal{C}$ be a connected skeletal finite EI category with two objects.
+In the case that the automorphism groups of both objects have orders invertible in $k$, we can construct the ordinary quiver $Q$ (which is an acyclic finite quiver) of $k\mathcal{C}$ using the algorithm described in \cite{Li1}, and $k\mathcal{C}$ is Morita equivalent to the hereditary algebra $kQ$.
+Therefore, its representation type can be determined by Gabriel's theorem.
+For the situation that the automorphism groups of both objects are $p$-groups, where $p = \Char(k)$, the classification has been obtained in \cite{Dietrich2} by applying Bongartz's list described in \cite{Bautista, Bongartz}.

-If $\mathcal{C}$ has an object whose automorphism group has non-invertible order in $k$, the situation becomes much more complicated.
-For finite EI categories with two objects whose automorphism groups are $p$-groups, where $p = \Char(k)$, the classification has been obtained in \cite{Dietrich2} by applying Bongartz's list described in \cite{Bautista, Bongartz}.
-We consider the case which is a little bit more general, i.e., arbitrary finite EI categories for which the automorphism groups of all objects are $p$-groups.
-In particular, for $p \geqslant 5$, we classify the representation types of this class of finite EI categories with three objects.

-In another special case we consider finite EI categories with two objects and arbitrary automorphism groups.
-Since a finite EI category is of finite representation type if and only if so are all full subcategories, the representation types of full subcategories with two objects can provide us a lot useful information.